Botanicals offer scent of success

 New Zealand now has 20 gin manufacturers wanting to make their product “100% New Zealand”, but forced to import their angelica, liquorice root and coriander seeds.

-Today gin makers are not alone as a wide variety of distillers are experimenting with different spirits as varied as whiskey to absinthe, utilising New Zealand-sourced aromatics if possible – botanicals like oris root in Hawke’s Bay, coriander in Wairarapa, angelica is well suited to Taranaki’s climate, and juniper grows from Kaitaia to Bluff.
+Today gin makers are not alone as a wide variety of distillers are experimenting with different spirits as varied as whiskey to absinthe, utilising New Zealand-sourced aromatics if possible – botanicals like orris root in Hawke’s Bay, coriander in Wairarapa.
+Angelica is well suited to Taranaki’s climate, and juniper grows from Kaitaia to Bluff.

 They were then sent to Massey University as part of the project to identify what it is that makes New Zealand juniper unique, and its value in helping beverage makers keep their Kiwi brew 100% NZ.

-“But the next step is for Massey researchers to identify the genetics of those samples and see what, if anything, makes them distinct from other juniper around the world.
-The opportunity is there to identify and protect the provenance of New Zealand varieties, along with those that may perform best as ingredients.”
+“But the next step is for Massey researchers to identify the genetics of those samples and see what, if anything, makes them distinct from each other and from juniper around the world.
+The opportunity is there to identify and protect the most suitable specimens that are already in New Zealand varieties, especially those that may perform best as ingredients.”

-She says in a world where indigenous claim to varieties is becoming more prominent, protecting local varieties as they are identified becomes even more important.

-Recent moves by the government to back protection of manuka honey claims in offshore markets is a high-profile example of that.

-Australian honey producers have moved to try and claim manuka as their own product, leaving New Zealand manuka producers to fight a rear guard action against them, one that has succeeded in the United Kingdom.

-So far Taranaki gin company Juno has led the charge on identifying and utilising locally grown aromatics.
+So far Taranaki gin company BeGin Distilling, manufacturers of Juno Gin have led the charge on identifying and utilising locally grown aromatics.

-The award-winning company, along with Reefton Distilling, has worked on the project supported through Venture Taranaki’s Tapuae Roa project.
+The award-winning company, along with Reefton Distilling, has worked on the project supported by funding from AGMARDT, Massey University and through Venture Taranaki’s Tapuae Roa project.

-Its pertinence has only grown since the government announced plans to phase out hydrocarbon exploration in the region by 2030.
+This work has grown in importance since the government announced plans to phase out hydrocarbon exploration in the region by 2030.

 “What we have learnt about properties so far is that New Zealand juniper has a different volatile oils profile to overseas juniper, in terms of its scents and tastes – this could mean it may be possible to use fresh juniper, as opposed to the dry juniper many distillers use now,” says Eve.